EdieGodwin/Final_Project_EdieGodwin/README.md

 ### Planning and Process ###
 ## Data ##
 Step one was finding public data sets.
-Using census data for zip code 15201 (Lawrenceville) from American Fact Finder, I was able to access enough data to create a compelling argument and visualizations.
+Using census data for zip code 15201 (Lawrenceville) from American Fact Finder, I was able to access enough data to have substantial, meaningful findings.

-I will be looking at demographic, income and housing data from 2000, 2010 and 2017 5 year estimates.
+I looked at demographic, income and housing data from 2000, 2010 and 2017 5 year estimates.
+This will let me identify the long term possible effects of gentrification in Lawrenceville.
+I intended to create a map of home values but realized that I would need parcel-level data about the value of the homes in Lawrenceville, which I could not obtain.

+The data that I did get from American Fact Finder was good for comparing the incomes, home values and demographics from year to year.
+The visualizations I made are fitting for my intended audience because they are easy to read and fairly common but they aren't unique.
+I felt that some of the visualizations available to me on datawrapper or Raw Graphs would be too foreign to my audience and therefore frustrating.This idea was echoed in the responses I got from interviews about my data sketches.
+People generally understood bar graphs, but the home value distribution took people longer to decipher and they were less likely to understand what it was.
+I want my data to be useful and peple won't use data that they feel is hard to read.

 ## Planning  ##
 When thinking about who the audience for this data is, I decided that I would want to present this data to community groups and local community leaders.